Simone Biles and others to sue FBI for $1bn over Larry Nassar investigation

 Last year, a long-awaited report from the US justice department's Office of the Inspector General gave a scathing assessment of the federal agency's investigation into Nassar.
 Various missteps and cover-ups by FBI agents allowed Nassar's abuse to continue for more than a year after the case was first opened in 2015, the report found.

 The majority of claimants in these suits say Nassar assaulted them after his abuse was reported to the FBI in 2015.
 Most were athletes with the USA Gymnastics programme or with Michigan State University, where Nassar maintained a clinic.
+The FBI field office Nassar's abuse was reported to took limited action and did not document any investigation or alert other authorities.

 "My fellow survivors and I were betrayed by every institution that was supposed to protect us - the US Olympic Committee, USA Gymnastics, the FBI and now the Department of Justice," Kayla Maroney, an Olympic gold medallist, said in a statement.